daniel5151/ts7200/README.md

 **Make sure to redirect the emulator's `stderr` to a file / tty!**

-By default, the emulator will put the tty into "raw" mode, which doesn't play nicely with the the logging information output via `stderr`.
-When `stderr` outputs text to the tty, it will end up "smearing" it across the terminal.
-This can be fixed by redirecting `ts7200`'s `stderr` to a separate tty: `ts7200 ...
-2> /dev/pts/X`.
+By default, the emulator puts the tty into "raw" mode (as part of the --uart2 default config).
+This clashes with the logging info being sent over `stderr`, and the two end up intertwining and "smearing" across the terminal.

+This can be avoided by redirecting `ts7200`'s `stderr` to a separate tty:

+1. open a new terminal window
+2. run the `tty` command to get it's corresponding tty device
+3. redirect the output when running ts7200: `ts7200 [...]
+2> /dev/pts/X`

 ## Emulator Enhancements